hwf87/hwf-search-etl/README.md

 ```

 4. Download SentenceTransformer pretrain model from HuggingFace
-> You'll be able to find sentence_embedding_model.pth file in model folder after execute following commands
+> You'll be able to find sentence_embedding_model.pth file in model folder after execute following commands.

-> If you are using M1 MacOS, and facing issue "Library not loaded: @rpath/libopenblas.0.dylib"
+> If you are using M1 MacOS, and facing issue "Library not loaded: @rpath/libopenblas.0.dylib".

-> Try ```conda install openblas``` before you run below
+> Try ```conda install openblas``` before you run below.
 ```
 cd ./hwf-search-etl
 pip install -r requirements.txt